GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

 Another option would be use the "UnitRemainsInArea" trigger and assign a time for the trigger to activate.
 The "UnitRemainsInArea" trigger allows for more complex logic; for example, with a short stay time like 1 minute and making the event repeatable, we can accumulate the number of times the trigger is launched.
 Thus, for weapons under the jammer's influence for a prolonged period, the probability of eventually being jammed will increase.

 To create the Event, I will use an auxiliary function I have for creating such events.
-Additionally, a FilterType can be assigned so the event is only activated when the unit is a RED side Weapon.
+Additionally, a FilterType can be assigned so the event is only activated when the unit is a RED side weapon.
 For now, I have named the Lua action to be executed GPSJamming(), which we will develop next.
 ```
 local FilterType = {TargetSide = VP_GetSide({side='RED'}).guid, TargetType = 6}
 UnitEntersAreaEvent('GPS JAMMING',FilterType,jamming_area,'GPS_Jamming()','add',false,true,true)